Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 ### Narrative Writing Style

 The narrative style of writing is used in a longer piece of writing, whether it is fiction or non-fiction.
 You will be trying to construct and communicate a story with characters, conflict, and settings.
-You will try to cover essential information, and additionally, you are trying to narrate the entire event in your writing.
+You are trying to cover essential information, at the same time, you are trying to narrate the entire event in your writing.

 You will follow a narrative writing style when you are writing the below.
 * Story writing